 Broker is audited by the Big Four

-XTB is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.
+XTB is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).